 All in all, it is important to spread desirable information in different online profiles and then network it, as Johannes Lenz emphasizes.
 In this way, potential employers who google for an applicant would especially notice the positive information.
 Anyone can control what those are by regularly googling for his own name.
 It is important that the observer is as unified as possible, as Lenz explains:

-"The different profiles should contain the same information as possible via networking.
-For example, if you specify special interests or internships in a profile, you should ensure that this is also visible in all other profiles.
-It is also important that you act in all activities authentic and serious - especially for example when choosing the online name.
-Targeted connectivity and authenticity increase the likelihood of attracting attention in Web 2.0. "
+“The different profiles should contain the same information if possible through networking.
+For example, anyone who specifies special interests or internships in a profile should ensure that this is also visible in all other profiles.
+It is also important that you appear authentic and serious in all activities - especially when choosing your online name, for example.
+Targeted networking and authenticity increase the likelihood of attracting positive attention in Web 2.0. ”

 Positive in the social network

-Positive in the net to attract attention - that's exactly what Sabrina Panknin has succeeded in: The press officer of the social media service provider Ethority has found her dream job through the Twitter community.
-After studying cultural studies in the "classical" PR area, Panknin also dealt with the possibilities of the Web 2.0.
-Therefore, she knew that more and more companies and thus potential employers used the possibilities of social networks.
-And that's exactly what she wanted to use for a career change.
+Sabrina Panknin succeeded in attracting positive attention online: the press spokeswoman for the social media service provider Ethority found her dream job on the Twitter community.
+After studying cultural studies in the “classic” PR area, Panknin also worked on the possibilities of Web 2.0.
+Therefore, she knew that more and more companies, and thus potential employers, were taking advantage of the opportunities offered by social networks.
+And that's exactly what she wanted to use for a professional change.

 tells Sabrina Panknin.
 The success was not long in coming: it received two requests from HR experts.
 Since nothing came of it, however, Panknin decided to become active himself - via Twitter.
 Among other things, she began to write brief reports on the topic of PR and social media in order to draw attention to her specialist skills.
 She also posted a job application and noted in her short biography that she is looking for a job.
 These activities fell Dr. Benedikt Köhler, Digital Director Strategy and Research of ethority, on:

-"He contacted me via my XING profile linked to Twitter, I sent my application documents in the classic way, was then invited to the job interview - and got the job,"
+“He contacted me via my XING profile linked on Twitter, I sent my application documents in the traditional way, was then invited to an interview - and got the job,”

-reports Panknin, whose success is explained simply by the fact that she has carefully considered for what purpose she uses which network: The business network Xing, for example, uses her professionally.
-For private contacts, on the other hand, she has Facebook, where she is primarily networked with friends and colleagues.
-At studiVZ, on the other hand, she herself was never active, but she nevertheless gained experience with the network:
+reports Panknin, whose success can be explained quite simply by the fact that she deliberately considered which network she uses for what purpose: she uses the Xing business network, for example, purely for work.
+For private contacts, however, she has Facebookwhere she is primarily networked with friends and colleagues.
+At studiVZ, however, she was never active herself, but she still gained experience with the network:

-"I once asked to take out a party photo of myself there.
-Most people are very accommodating when asked to do so.
-Because unfortunately, some photos, if taken out of context, can give a negative impression - even if the original situation was completely harmless. "
+“I once asked to take a party photo of me there.
+Most people react very well when asked to do so.
+Because unfortunately, some photos, if taken out of context, can give a negative impression - even if the original situation was completely harmless. ”

 This is how career planning goes on the net